dj-io/blu/sunday-cli/README.md

     - Example

       ```bash
-      apollo deploy --test  # Deploy to TestPyPI
+      sun deploy --test  # Deploy to TestPyPI
-      apollo deploy --prod  # Deploy to Prod PyPI
+      sun deploy --prod  # Deploy to Prod PyPI
       ```

 3. **Clean up**
-    Use the apollo clean-up command to run linting checks and automatically resolve using `flake8` and `black`
+    Use the sunday clean-up command to run linting checks and automatically resolve using `flake8` and `black`

     ```bash
-    apollo clean-up
+    sun clean-up
     ```
     -	The command includes prompts to:
         -	Confirm clean-up action if linting issues are found.